LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

 ### Matching "wild card" Characters

 You might have used `*` and `?` as wildcards in a search before.
- With `RegExp`, the syntax is a little different; you use `.` to match any single character.
+ With `RegExp`, the syntax is a little different:

+-  Use `.` to match any single character.
+  Example: `/They l.ve/` will match:

+  - "They live"
+  - "They love"

- Adding a`*` will match <u>zero</u>-to-many characters.
+-  Adding a `*` will match <u>zero</u>-to-many of the character preceding the `*`.
+  Example: `/Bo*t/` will match:

+  - "Bt"
+  - "Boat"
+  - "Boot"

-Adding the `+` will match <u>one</u>-to-many characters.
+- Adding the `+` will match <u>one</u>-to-many of the character preceding the `+`.

+  Example: `/Bo*t/` will match:

+  - "Boat"
+  - "Boot"
+  - But not "Bt"

+- The star, `.*` combination will match zero or more occurances of any character(s).

+  - For example, the pattern,`/she jump.* high/`, will match:

+    - "she jump high"

+    - "she jumped high"

+    - "she jumps high",

+    - "she jumps high all the time."

--
+    - "Yes, she jumps high!"

-  First of all, note that these patterns are the same!
+  - Interestingly, all these regexp patterns are the same:

       `/she jump/` is the same as: `/she jump.*/`, `/.*she jump/`, or `/.*she jump.*/`.

-  If the regex pattern doesn't specify that something come before or after the pattern, then anything can.
+    This is because, if the regexp pattern doesn't specify that something must come before or after the pattern, then anything can.

-- The star, `*` will match any or no additional characters.
-For example, the pattern,`/she jump.* high/`, will match: "she jump high", "she jumped high", "she jumps high", "she jumps high all the time.", and "Yes, she jumps high!".

-- The plus, `+` will match one or more additional characters.
-For example, the pattern,`/she jump.+ high/`, will match: all the same strings as above <u>except</u>  "she jump high".
+- The plus, `.+` combination will match one or more occurances of any character(s).
+  For example, the pattern, `/she jump.+ high/`, will match all the same strings as `/she jump.* high/` <u>except</u>  "she jump high".